 Lafayette real estate is some of the most expensive in Louisiana, although Lafayette house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lafayette is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Lafayette is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lafayette is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Lafayette who work in office and administrative support (12.04%), sales jobs (11.85%), and food service (9.80%).

-The citizens of Lafayette are very well educated compared to the average community in the nation: 35.09% of adults in Lafayette have a bachelor's degree or even advanced degree.
+The population of Lafayette is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.09% of adults in Lafayette have a bachelor's degree or even advanced degree.

 The per capita income in Lafayette in 2010 was $29,844, which is wealthy relative to Louisiana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $119,376 for a family of four.
 However, Lafayette contains both very wealthy and poor people as well.